Ma1h01/Shipping-Label-Finder/README.md

 ## How To Use
 1. Select and run ```GUI.py```.

 2. Select a UPS shipping label PDF in the menu.
 (Users must ensure their shipping labels include a product ID at the bottom.
-See the highlight in this <a>example</a>)
+See the highlight in the example ```/images/Shipping_Label_Example.pdf```)

 3. Select a printer in the menu.
 (Users must ensure the printer is properly connected via USB/Bluetooth)